 c.
-Accuracy and Reliability: Must accurately deliver staples to secure the ureters to the neo-bladder.
+Accuracy and Reliability: Must accurately deliver a double row of staples to secure the ureters to the neo-bladder.
 The seal created must be water-tight.

 d.
-Life in Service: The device is intended to be single use, but if its materials can be autoclaved could potentially be used for multiple patients.
+Life in Service: The device is intended to be used in a single patient.
+It will be designed to be single use, but if its materials can be autoclaved it could potentially be used for multiple patients.

 e.
-Shelf Life: There are no degradable components to our design.
-Theoretically the device should have an indefinite shelf life when properly stored.
+Shelf Life: There are no degradable components to the stapler portion of our design.
+Theoretically the stapler should have an indefinite shelf life when properly stored.